Compare Invercargill Car Rental Deals

 Depending on your travel plans, a rental car may well be a more cost effective option for you consider.
 In addition, having a rental car gives you the flexibility and freedom to travel at your own pace and roam further afield exploring the area.
 We have some suggestions at the bottom of the page.

-If you're returning a rental car at Invercargill, stop at a nearby petrol station and top up the tank before returning your vehicle.
+Stop at a nearby petrol station and top up the tank before returning your vehicle.
 The extra 5 or 10 minutes this takes will definitely save you money.

 If you return the car with the tank not full then the rental company will charge a high price to top up the tank.
 These charges can be excessive, such as a $2.50 a litre surcharge on top of the fuel cost.
 Not a nice surprise to later find this charge on your credit card.